antmicro/topwrap/docs/source/getting_started.md

 This section demonstrates the basic usage of Topwrap to generate IP wrappers and a top module.

-1. Create {class}`IPWrapper` objects for every IP Core you want to use:
+1. Create {class}`topwrap.ipwrapper.IPWrapper` objects for every IP Core you want to use:

 ```yaml
 ips: